agentlang-ai/agentlang-docs/docs/design-studio/dataflow/events/add-attribute.md

 Review the model to ensure that the new attribute has been successfully added to the event.
 You can now proceed with other actions, such as adding more attributes or working on other parts of the model.

 Congratulations!
-You've successfully learned how to add an attribute to an event using the steps outlined in this tutorial.
+You've successfully learned how to add an attribute to an event.